chrislambert-ky/analysis-ky-roadclosures/README.md

 ## Technical Insight:
 - **Python Libraries:** To begin the project, I will begin by utilizing VS Code, Python and Jupyter Notebook extensions, and a Python virtual environment with libraries such as pandas, pyarrow, and requests for data importing, cleaning, and analysis.
 - **Sources:** Road closure data will be sourced from the Transportation Operations Center (TOC) of KYTC in CSV format.
+This data source is updated in real-time during severe weather events.
 - **Access Requirements:** No special access requirements are needed as the data is openly provided by KYTC.
 - **Data Cleaning:** Standardize column names, data types (date/time), and parse/extract latitude and longitude.
 - **Data Integration:** Merge/concatenate multiple data sources.